ChengKang520/inhibited-lora/README.md

 ### Experiments of GLUE
 Our fine-tuning experiments are carried on half a DGX-2 node with 1x40 A100 GPU card, the results may vary due to different GPU models, drivers, CUDA SDK versions, using FP16 or FP32, and random seeds.
 We report our numbers based on multple runs with different random seeds here.
-Here are the results from the Large model:
+Here are the results from the BERT-large model:

 |Task	 | Command	                            	| Running Time(1x40G A100 GPUs) |
 |--------|-------------------------------------|-------------------------------|